 • Analyses learned will include at minimum total suspended solids, ammonia, total phosphorus, biochemical oxygen demand and chemical oxygen demand.

-A physical exam and drug-screening test (City paid) is required prior to employment.
+• Participate in a physical exam and drug-screening test (City paid).